 Airline Lounges (members only)

-USO Lounge – The USO offers a lounge that is free of charge to active members of the US military and their families.
-Location: Terminal A (East Terminal), Concourse A, North End of A Gates Bridge (3rd floor). [ more info ]
+- USO Lounge – The USO offers a lounge that is free of charge to active members of the US military and their families.
+Location: Terminal A (East Terminal), Concourse A, North End of A Gates Bridge (3rd floor).

 Related pages: Denver Airport Lounges

-To see more options there is a list of hotels near Denver Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Denver Airport that can be sorted by price, distance, traveller rating and popularity.

 Free unlimited WiFi is available at Denver Airport.
 Connect to the “DEN Airport Free WiFi” network.

-- Baby Care Facilities – If you are travelling with an infant, there are nursing rooms which offer comfy seating, outlets, a sink and privacy.
-The rooms are also equipped with diaper changing tables.
-Airside Locations: Center of Gates A • Center of Gates B • Center of Gates C. For access, use the intercom located beside each room.
+- Baby Care Facilities – If you are travelling with an infant, nursing rooms offer comfy seating, outlets, a sink and privacy.
+The rooms are also equipped with diaper-changing tables.
+Airside Locations: Center of Jeppesen Terminal, Level 5, southside inside the women’s restroom • Center of Gates A • Center of Gates B • Center of Gates C. For access, use the intercom located beside each room.